-- (1) Based on information furnished to UNITIL by the nominees and continuing Directors. - (2) Included are 454, 225 and 251 shares which are held in trust for Messrs.
-Stulgis, Dalton and Tenney, respectively, under the terms of the UNITIL Tax Deferred Savings and Investment Plan ("401(k)"); they have voting power only with respect to the shares credited to their accounts.
-For further information regarding 401(k), see "Other Compensation Arrangements--Tax-Qualified Savings and Investment Plan" below. - (3) Included are 36,168, 37,824 and 36,168 shares which Messrs.
+- (1) Based on information furnished to Unitil by the nominees and continuing Directors. - Included are 3,176, 3,522 and 3,918 shares which are held in trust for Messrs.
+Stulgis, Dalton and Tenney, respectively, under the terms of the Unitil Tax Deferred Savings and Investment Plan ("401(k)"); they have voting power only with respect to the shares credited to their accounts.
+For further information regarding 401(k), see "Other Compensation Arrangements--Tax-Qualified Savings and Investment Plan" below. - Included are 38,743, 40,532 and 38,743 shares which Messrs.
 Stulgis, Dalton and Tenney, respectively, have the right to purchase pursuant to the exercise of options under the Key Employee Stock Option Plan.
-(See "Other Compensation Arrangements--Key Employee Stock Option Plan"). - (4) Charles H. Tenney II is the father of Charles H. Tenney III. - (5) With the exception of Messrs.
-Stulgis, Dalton and Tenney, who own shares totaling 1.02%, 1.21% and 6.20%, respectively, of the total outstanding shares, no Director or officer owns more than one percent of the total outstanding shares. - (6) Included are 11,249 shares held by Mr. Dalton jointly with his wife with whom he shares voting and investment power.
-Included are 46 shares held by Mr. Dalton as custodian for one of his children; he has voting and investment power with respect to such shares. - (7) Included are 4,648 shares held by Mr. Stulgis jointly with his wife with whom he shares voting and investment power. - (8) Included are 124,552 shares (2.91%) owned by two trusts of which Mr.
+(See "Other Compensation Arrangements--Key Employee Stock Option Plan"). - Charles H. Tenney II is the father of Charles H. Tenney III. - With the exception of Messrs.
+Stulgis, Dalton and Tenney, who own shares totaling 1.12%, 1.29% and 6.18%, respectively, of the total outstanding shares, no Director or officer owns more than one percent of the total outstanding shares. - Included are 124,522 shares (2.87%) owned by two trusts of which Mr. Tenney is Co-Trustee with shared voting and investment power; he has a 1/6 beneficial interest in both trusts and disclaims any beneficial ownership of such shares other than such 1/6 beneficial interest. - Included are 5,387 shares owned by three trusts of which Mr. Treat is Trustee with voting and investment power; he has no beneficial interest in such shares.
+Also included are 10,500 shares owned by one organization in which Mr. Treat has shared voting and investment power and a 1/3 beneficial interest, and also 500 shares owned by a member of Mr. Treat's family; he has no voting or investment power with respect to, and no beneficial interest in, such shares. - Included are 12,303 shares held by Mr. Dalton jointly with his wife with whom he shares voting and investment power.
+Included are 49 shares held by Mr. Dalton as custodian for one of his children; he has voting

-- Tenney is Co-Trustee with shared voting and investment power; he has a 1/6 beneficial interest in both trusts and disclaims any beneficial ownership of such shares other than such 1/6 beneficial interest. - (9) Included are 5,386 shares owned by three trusts of which Mr. Treat is Trustee with voting and investment power; he has no beneficial interest in such shares.
-Also included are 10,500 shares owned by one organization in which Mr. Treat has shared voting and investment power and a 1/3 beneficial interest. - (10) Included are 3,063 shares owned by a member of Mr. VanderWolk's family; he has no voting or investment power with respect to, and no beneficial interest in, such shares.
+- and investment power with respect to such shares.
+(9) Included are 6,209 shares held by Mr. Stulgis jointly with his wife with whom he shares voting and investment power.
+(10) Included are 3,254 shares owned by a member of Mr. VanderWolk's family; he has no voting or investment power with respect to, and no beneficial interest in, such shares.

-The Board of Directors met five times in 1994.
-During 1994, Directors attended an average of 95% of all meetings of the Board of Directors held and of all meetings held by all Committees of the Board on which they served, if any.
+The Board of Directors met five times in 1995.
+During 1995, Directors attended an average of 99% of all meetings of the Board of Directors held and of all meetings held by all Committees of the Board on which they served, if any.